-Modern computer architectures include several low-level mechanisms that are designed to enhance the average performance of applications, but unfortunately introduce high variations on tasks' execution times.
+The main reason for investigating adaptive real-time systems is to provide predictability and flexibility for systems and environments where requirements on resources are inherently unstable and difficult to predict in advance.
+Such a difficulty is due to different causes.
+First of all, modern computer architectures include several low-level mechanisms that are designed to enhance the average performance of applications, but unfortunately introduce high variations on tasks' execution times.
 In other situations, as in multimedia systems, processes can have highly variable execution times that also depend on input data [Riz06].
 As a consequence, the overall workload of a computing system is subject to significant variations, which can produce an overload and degrade the performance of the entire system in an unpredictable fashion [Loo03, Eke05].
+This situation is particularly critical for small embedded devices used in consumer electronics, telecommunication systems, industrial automation, and automotive systems.
+In fact, in order to satisfy a set of constraints related to weight, space, and energy consumption, these systems are typically built using small microprocessors with low processing power and limited resources.

 For most of these systems, the classical real-time approach based on a rigid off-line design, worst-case assumptions and a priori guarantee would keep resources unused for most of the time, therefore it is not acceptable for efficiency reasons.
 When resources are scarce, they cannot be wasted.
 On the other hand, an off-line design based on average-case behavior is also critical, because it would be difficult to guarantee timing constraints when resources are overloaded.

 To prevent unpredictable performance degradations due to overloads, a real-time system must react to load variations, degrading its performance in a controlled fashion acting on system, as well as application parameters.
 The process of controlling the performance of a system as a function of workload variations is referred to as Quality of Service (QoS) Management.
 Performing efficient QoS management requires specific support at different levels of the system architecture.
 Hence, new software methodologies are emerging in Embedded Systems, which strictly relate to Real-Time Operating Systems (RTOS), Middleware, and Networks.
-Major needs for flexible scheduling techniques are typical of industries working in consumer electronics, industrial automation, and telecommunications, as resulted from a study carried out within the ARTIST 5FP project [Bou05].

-The scheduler is the mechanism having the most significant impact on the performance of a real-time kernel.
-Most scheduling algorithms have been developed around one of three basic schemes: table driven [Foh95], fixed priority [Aud95], or dynamic priority [Spu96, Bin07].
+Real-time scheduling is the kernel mechanism having the most impact on RTOS performance.
+Most scheduling algorithms have been developed around one of three basic schemes: table driven [Foh95], fixed priority [Aud95], or dynamic priority [Spu96].
 Depending on whether scheduling decisions are resolved before or during runtime, they are classified as offline or online.

 Adapting to changing environmental situations may involve changes to task parameters at runtime.
 System wide changes, e.g., for changing operational modes in the system, have been addressed by mode change algorithms [Foh93].
-Feedback control scheduling applies control theory to estimate the effects of changes and to choose parameters to avoid instability and achieve smooth responses [Cas06, Hoa07].